nikfrank/canijs/cani-dynamo/README.md

 read and write to/from dynamo tables!

-set up schemas for each of your tables

-the schemas in the democonfig and example should show you which info to copy paste from AWS.
+the schemas in the democonfig and example should show you which info to copy paste from AWS to get it working.

+Listing fields is optional, but if you don't cani-dynamo might guess wrong.

 (( using GSI and LSI is currently unsupported. not for long though ))

-if your table requires authentication,
+if your table requires authentication, use

     initOn:['cognito: fb-login']

+in the config

+for more on seeing how to set up cognito with dynamo, see the example README

 dynamoDB reserved words